nawafsalman456/banded-bfs-scs/README.md

 ## Timing Results

-Two timing experiments were performed:
+Three timing experiments were performed:

 1. **Experiment 1: Varying $$n$$ (Length of Parent String) with Fixed $$k=3$$ and $$t=5$$**